ddialliance/sdtl/CompositeTypes/StringRangeExpression/readme.markdown

-Defines a range of string values.
+Defines a range of string values, such as "A to N".